aoberoi/opentok-titanium/documentation/index.md

 	var opentok = require("com.tokbox.ti.opentok");

-The opentok variable is a reference to the Module object.
+The opentok variable is a reference to the Opentok object.

 ## Reference